-In this project you will install a new operating system on your classroom computer.
+In this project you will install a new operating system (1) on a spare computer, (2) as a dual-boot on your home computer, or (3) on a virtual machine (preferred).
 You have a few requirements you must meet, in order to allow future projects to work without rebuilding the system.
 Remember you are here to learn, so feel free to install several times — it may take about an hour, depending on network speed and the amount of stuff you initially install.

 Perform the following tasks, and answer the following questions:

 For the install (as well as other projects) you will need to keep a detailed system journal showing exactly what you did.
-Once the system is installed you can maintain the journal as a text file.
-But unless you have a laptop or PDA handy you will need to write down on paper each step of the install, as you do them!
+Once the system is installed, you can maintain the journal as a text file.
+But unless you have a laptop or smart phone handy, you will need to write down on paper each step of the install, as you do them!
 You will never remember all the steps you did if you don't write them down as you go.
-One option for our class is to maintain your journal on your user page on the class wiki site (keep in mind that page is public).
-(Unless you have two computers, you will need to keep hand-written notes on your install.)

 (More information about the system journal can be found below.
 Also, I have made a screencast (movie) of a Fedora install available, that you might want to watch before attempting your own install.
 The link can be found in the course resources.

-Install Linux from the CD or DVD provided to you, on your assigned computer and hard drive.
-You should only install the minimum set of packages needed for the standard GUI desktop system.
+You should only install the minimum set of packages needed for a standard GUI desktop system.
 (Don't use a minimal install, as that doesn't install a GUI or most of the utilities you will need.)
-The reason is that the distribution media is almost certainly out of date so you must update most of the software anyway from some Internet archive (or repository).
-If you installed all packages, you will end up installing them a second time!
+The reason is that the distribution media is almost certainly out of date so you must update most of the software anyway.
+If you installed many packages, you will end up installing them a second time to update them!